hilbix/ff-marionette/README.md

 Make use of `firefox-esr --marionette` or similar.

-> I do not know how to adapt this to Chromium, sorry.
+> This will not be ported to Chromium.
-> For Firefox this feature already is very badly documented (but seems to be implemented relatively straight forward).
-> OTOH for Chromium I only found completely unusable documentation (read: it looks like a tarpitting boobytrap to me).
+>
+> After a long and very frustrating search, I came to the conclusion, to not use WebDriver for Chromium at all,
+> due to the very tedious `chromium-driver` involved, which needs to be separately loaded etc. pp.
+> This is a no-go for me and leads into the wrong direction.
+>
+> Instead the native [devtools-protocol](https://chromedevtools.github.io/devtools-protocol/) looks far more promising
+> which means, this here cannot be adapted to Chromium.
+So if I ever come around doing so, I will create a similar
+> but independent tool which then connects to `chromium --remote-debugging-port=XXXX` instead.

 ## Usage